 Additional clinical trials and longer clinical follow-up with the programmed cell death-1 protein (PD-1)/PD-1 ligand (PD-L1) checkpoint inhibitors will be required to define their role in treating locally advanced and metastatic urothelial carcinoma in the first-line setting and also to define their potential for neoadjuvant and/or adjuvant therapy.

-Pembrolizumab — Preliminary results for the KEYNOTE-052 phase II study were presented at the 2017 American Society of Clinical Oncology (ASCO) annual meeting .
-In this study, 370 patients with advanced urothelial carcinoma who were not eligible for a cisplatin-based regimen were treated with pembrolizumab (200 mg every three weeks for up to two years).
+Pembrolizumab — In the phase II KEYNOTE-052 study, 370 patients with advanced urothelial carcinoma who were not eligible for a cisplatin-based regimen were treated with pembrolizumab (200 mg every three weeks for up to two years) .
 The average age of the study population was 74 years, and 29 percent of patients were aged ≥80 years.
 Liver metastases were present in 21 percent, and 42 percent were performance status 2; 50 percent of patients were included because of renal impairment.

 At a median follow-up of 9.5 months, the objective response rate, the primary endpoint of the study, was 29 percent for the entire cohort, including 7 percent complete responses and 22 percent partial responses.
 The median duration of response had not been reached at the time of analysis.
 Response rates were consistent across all major subgroups.
 The objective response rate was higher in patients with PD-L1 expression >10 percent, but responses also were observed in those with PD-L1 expression <10 percent.